Posted on

 • LMS: Handle courses, lessons, lengths, difficulty levels, duplicate courses.

-• Advanced custom fields: Edit all field types—checkboxes, thumbnails, radios, files—you name it.
+• Advanced custom fields: Edit all field types — checkboxes, thumbnails, radios, files.

 …and literally hundreds more post types.